1964 Sailors' Revolt: Anselmo's speech

-Anselmo characterized AMFNB as a response to discrimination and defended it from being labeled a "subversive entity".
-Rebutting this accusation, he affirmed that those who "try to subvert the order are the allies of the occult forces, who led one president to suicide, another to resign, and tried to prevent the inauguration of Jango, and now prevent the Base Reforms from taking place".
-He then associated the present situation with the Revolta da Chibata.
-In the military field, he said he had the support of soldiers in the Army, Air Force, Military Police and Fire Department.
-He clashed with the officialdom when he reported the expulsion of the director of the Association and the prohibition of listening to the rally on ships.
-To the Congress, he demanded that it accept land reform without prior cash compensation and full voting rights for the military.
-With the Navy, he wanted reform of the Disciplinary Regulation, recognition of the AMFNB, amnesty for the Brasília rebels, the annulment of disciplinary faults and stability for corporals, sailors and marines.
+Anselmo portrayed the AMFNB as a response to discrimination and defended it against the label of a "subversive entity".
+Countering this accusation, he argued that those "trying to subvert order are the allies of hidden forces, which drove one president to suicide, another to resign, tried to prevent Jango's inauguration, and now block the implementation of the Base Reforms".
+He then linked the current situation to the Revolt of the Lash.
+In the military sphere, he claimed to have support from enlisted personnel in the army, air force, Military Police, and Military Firefighters Corps.
+He clashed with the officer corps by denouncing the expulsion of the association's director and the ban on listening to the rally aboard ships.
+Addressing Congress, he demanded acceptance of land reform without prior monetary compensation and full voting rights for military personnel.
+Regarding the navy, he called for the reform of the Disciplinary Regulations, recognition of the AMFNB, amnesty for the Brasília rebels, the annulment of disciplinary violations, and job security for corporals, sailors, and marines.